naofumi/react_router_rails_spa/documents/introduction.md

 Instead, the React team is recommending that you integrate a Modern SPA framework using ...

 Well, actually, they don't have a concrete recommendation yet for Rails.
-As far as I know, nothing currently exists to easily integrate a Modern SPA with Rails.
+As far as we know, nothing currently exists to easily integrate a Modern SPA with Rails.

-I hope to address this with this [react_router_rails_spa gem](https://github.com/naofumi/react_router_rails_spa).
+We hope to address this with this [react_router_rails_spa gem](https://github.com/naofumi/react_router_rails_spa).

 ## Why we need a different approach for Rails integration